gammons/grantammons.me/source/articles/2015-12-29-celebrating-success.html.markdown

 ---
 title: The importance of celebrating success with your team
 date: 2015-12-29 20:23 UTC
-tags: teams, management
+tags:
-cover: group.jpeg
+  - leadership
-page: blog
+comments: true
 ---

 > “Ok, so we launched our new feature last night.
 However we have 30 customer emails from last night about bugs, and we need to hit those right away.
 Also the error rate is a little spikey, which probably means there’s more issues, and our response time is up a few ticks.
 Have a nice day!”